Return of the Living Dead Part II: Plot

-Set some time after the events of the first film, a U.S. military truck is transporting barrels of Trioxin, when one breaks loose and falls into a river without the driver noticing.
-The next morning, pre-teen bullies Johnny and Billy take a reluctant Jesse Wilson to a cemetery mausoleum for an initiation into their club.
+Set some time after the events at the UNEEDA Warehouse in Louisville, KY, a U.S. military truck is transporting barrels of Trioxin, when one breaks loose and falls into a river without the driver noticing.
+The next morning, pre-teen bullies Johnny and Billy Crowley take a reluctant Jesse Wilson to a cemetery mausoleum for an initiation into their club.
 Frightened, Jesse flees into a nearby storm drain, where the three stumble across the rogue barrel.
 Upon opening it, they find a corpse inside and run away screaming as the toxic gas contained within begins to leak out.
 When Jesse proposes calling the Army from a phone number listed on the barrel, the bullies trap and leave him in the derelict mausoleum.

 Billy and Johnny return to the barrel and open it, releasing the Trioxin gas that begins to permeate the whole cemetery.
-Grave robbers Ed and Joey, along with Joey's girlfriend Brenda, arrive at the cemetery in a van.
+Grave robbers Ed Mathews and Joey Hazel, along with Joey's girlfriend Brenda Herzog, arrive at the cemetery in a van.
 While Brenda stays behind in the van, Ed and Joey open the mausoleum to loot the tombs within, allowing Jesse to run home.
 Meanwhile, acid rainfall causes the Trioxin to begin seeping into the ground and reanimating the corpses.

 At home, Jesse is ordered to do his homework by his older sister, Lucy.
-However, Jesse sneaks out when a cable repairman, Tom, arrives at the house.
+However, Jesse sneaks out when a cable repairman, Tom Essex, arrives at the house.
 Jesse goes to Billy's house, where Billy has fallen ill.
 Suffering from the effects of Trioxin, Billy warns Jesse not to tell anyone what they found.
 Jesse returns to the sewer to examine the barrel.
 Upon seeing a tar-covered zombie, Jesse flees to the cemetery, where the newly resurrected bodies begin to dig their way out of the ground.
 In the mausoleum, Ed and Joey witness a corpse come to life.
 Joey strikes its head with a crowbar, and they flee the building.
 They run into a hysterical Brenda as a mob of zombies grows.